HarshRana-Simform/Python_Practical/README.md

 `O(m * n log(n))`

-Here m is the number of strings in list and n is the average length each string to be sorted.
+Here m is the number of strings in list and n is the average length of each string to be sorted.